JastegSingh19/Best_Case_NDSF/README.md

 ## Conclusion

-This project demonstrates how integer partitions can be analyzed to minimize the number of comparisons required for Non-Dominated Sorting.
-By generating all possible partitions and calculating their comparison costs, we identify the optimal configurations for efficient sorting.
+This project demonstrates how integer partitions can be linked to the cardinality of the fronts to find the best case scenario for an algorithm.
+By generating all possible partitions and calculating corresponding dominance comparisons, we identify the optimal configurations for ENS-SS and ENS-BS.

-The results are directly applicable to improving the performance of Non-Dominated Sorting algorithms in multi-objective optimization.

----

-## Further Exploration

-- **Algorithm Optimization**: Use the results to optimize Non-Dominated Sorting algorithms.
-- **Mathematical Analysis**: Investigate patterns in the optimal partitions across different `n`.
-- **Comparison Models**: Explore alternative models for calculating comparisons.

 ---